syncfusion-content/mobilejavascript-docs/MobileJS/Grid/Data-binding.md

 ![](Data-binding_images/Data-binding_img2.png)

-N> For information about DataManager with Mobie Grid check DataAdaptors concept.
+N> For information about DataManager with Mobile Grid check DataAdaptors concept.

 ### Load at once